rumenvelinov/backend-app/task.md

 `docker compose up`
 `Once mysql is up and running import db_init.sql into mysql` `127.0.0.1:5000` - should show "Hello, Rumen"

 - Configure an automated build and push process for the Docker image using a CI tool (e.g., GitLab CI/CD, GitHub Actions, TravisCI).
+`git tag -v1.0.1`
+`git push origin v.1.0.1` pushing a tag will start the automatic image build and push

 - Deploy your application into a local Kubernetes environment (like kind or minikube), using Helm charts for deployment structuring and management.
 - Deploy and manage an SQL database within the Kubernetes cluster using Helm, ensuring that the application can successfully interact with it.